Translating science through art

 About Me

-My name is Elodie Freymann and I am a New York-born, London-based freelance natural history storyteller.
-In 2019 I took a break from the film world, where I worked as an art director, assistant producer, and freelance graphic designer to begin a Masters in Cognitive and Evolutionary Anthropology at the University of Oxford.
+My name is Elodie Freymann and I am a New York-born, London-based scientist and storyteller.
+In 2019 I took a break from the film world, where I worked as an art director, assistant producer, and freelance graphic designer to begin a MSc in Cognitive and Evolutionary Anthropology at the University of Oxford.
 I liked it so much I stayed on for a Ph.D.
 My research focused on how wild chimpanzees self-medicate with medicinal plants.
 This brought together my interests in primatology, botany, social anthropology, filmmaking, scientific illustration, and conservation.
-Throughout my research, I had the opportunity to employ a mix of natural historical approaches and methods.
-Over the course of nine-months living in Uganda's Budongo Forest, I worked with two communities of wild chimpanzees - following them each day, recording their behaviors, and learning as much as I could about the ecology of their habitats.
-I also conducted a series of ethnomedicinal interviews with traditional healers, and collected plants for pharmacological testing in collaboration with Neubrandenburg University of Applied Sciences in Germany.
+Over the course of nine-months living in Uganda's Budongo Forest, I worked with two communities of wild chimpanzees, following them each day, recording their behaviors, and learning as much as I could about the ecology of their habitats.
+I also conducted a series of ethnomedicinal interviews with traditional healers, and collected plants for pharmacological testing.